 washing and fishing, with important cultural and spiritual value.

 In 2015, the project was relocated to the opposite side of the Gualcarque river.
-Therefore, it is no longer to be built on indigenous farm lands, although these continue to be affected by dessication.
+Therefore, it is no longer to be built on indigenous farm lands, although these may continue to be affected by dessication.
 In October 2015, construction on the west side started.
 After the murder of Berta Caceres and other violent incidents in the beginning of 2016, the project's funding was suspended.
 A fact-finding mission has been sent by the lenders, whose findings are expected to be published in September 2016.
 FMO and Finnfund declared to withdraw from the project.

 company Desarrollos Energéticos S.A.
 (DESA) was created in 2008